|Tim Roufs||extended search|

-"It would make me think of all the wrong I done.
+"Using it for bad purposes would make me think of all the wrong I done.
 If you do wrong unto others or unto the group, if you wish wrong, it'll affect your heart and work up to your brains.
 If you're drifting along in this world with something that you have done wrong, it'll make you weak.
 You'll lose strength.
 You'll lose power.
 You'll lose your body, maybe.
 But when you do right, or try to do right, when you speak right and try to be happy, I think you'll gain something.
-You don't fear nothing.
+You don't fear anything.
 You're ready to talk to anyone, and that's a good thing."

 "You will have done your work, good or bad.
 And if you're good, you ain't afraid.
 When your time comes you'll be happy to go 'cause you done a good work."